What we know - and still don't know - about what led to Tyre Nichols' death - KESQ

 It’s not clear where this audio fits in the sequence of the incident or which officer is speaking.

 Family attorneys did watch the video on Monday and described it as “heinous.”
-Nichols was tased, pepper-sprayed and restrained, Crump said, and compared it to the Los Angeles Police beating of Rodney King in 1991.
+Nichols was tased, pepper-sprayed and restrained, Crump said, and he, too, compared it to the LAPD beating of Rodney King.

 Crump described the video as “appalling,” “deplorable” and “heinous.”
 He said Wells, Nichols’ mother, was unable to get through viewing the first minute of the footage after hearing Nichols ask, “What did I do?”
 At the end of the footage, Nichols can be heard calling for his mother three times, the attorney said.

-Note: Correction: A previous version of this story misspelled RowVaughn Wells’ first name.
-Correction: A previous version of this story incorrectly stated the job status of the two Memphis Fire Department personnel put on administrative leave pending the outcome of an internal investigation.
-They have been “relieved of duty” but not fired, said a department spokeswoman, Officer Qwanesha Ward.